top of page

 Forest School

-All our Forest School sessions are led by AIM-accredited Level 3 practitioners, with two Grow staff per session alongside school support.
+All sessions are led by AIM-accredited Level 3 practitioners, with two Grow staff per session alongside school support.

 02